BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Terror
 - Venom

-**ACTIVE/PASSIVE RULES**

-- **Lone Hunter** `PASSIVE` - Shelob may never be taken as part of another model's Warband, or benefit from the Heroic Actions of other models.
+- **Lone Hunter** `PASSIVE`

+Shelob may never be taken as part of another model's Warband, or benefit from the Heroic Actions of other models.

-- **She is always hungry** `PASSIVE` - If not Engagement in Combat at the start of her Activation, Shelob can kill a friendly model within 1".
+- **She is always hungry** `PASSIVE`

+If not Engagement in Combat at the start of her Activation, Shelob can kill a friendly model within 1".
 If she does, until the end of that turn, she may re-roll one dice in any Duel roll.

-- **She hungers for sweeter meats** `PASSIVE` - Shelob gains +1 Attack whilst Engaged in Combat with an enemy Man, Elf Dwarf or Hobbit model.
+- **She hungers for sweeter meats** `PASSIVE`

+Shelob gains +1 Attack whilst Engaged in Combat with an enemy Man, Elf Dwarf or Hobbit model.

-- **Caught in a Web** `BRUTAL POWER ATTACK` - Shelob can choose to direct a single strike at one model in the Combat.
+- **Caught in a Web** `BRUTAL POWER ATTACK`

+Shelob can choose to direct a single strike at one model in the Combat.
 That model suffers one Strength 8 hit, and if it survives, the model is treated as being under the effect of the Paralyse magical power.
 The model will also not automatically recover if Shelob is slain, leaves the board, or reduced to zero Will points.

 </div>